9 couple workouts for home or the gym

-Here’s the sad truth: most of us said our goodbyes to the gym some random week in March this year.
+Here's the sad truth: most of us said our goodbyes to the gym some random week in March last year.
 No one saw it coming – or knew what was going to happen next.

 Now, it’s easy enough to pull together some kind of routine when you’re working out alone at home, but what if your routine consisted of working out with someone else?
 Maybe you spotted each other at the bench press or pushed each other on the treadmill.
 Well, never fear.
 Gym or no gym, there's a whole lot of highly effective couple workouts that require minimal equipment and can be done as easily in your backyard as your local gym!